George Henry Tame 1891 - 1962

 In 1915 he married Amelia Anne Nicklin but then left to serve in France, where he spent most of the War.

-On 25th February 1919 - 240616 Corporal George Henry Tame received the Military Medal (reported in the London Gazettte) for Gallantry and Devotion to duty.
+On 25th February 1919 - 240616 Corporal George Henry Tame received the Military Medal for Gallantry and Devotion to duty.

-This was reported in the local newspaper as follows:-
+This was annnounced in the London Gazette and reported in the local newspaper as follows:-

 Newspaper cutting